Gangchon Rail Bike Review (Autumn)

 Starting from Nami Island’s ferry terminal…

-When we finally hopped on to the taxi and whisked off to Gapyeong station, it’s now the subway taking a long time to come.
+When we finally hopped onto the taxi and whisked off to Gapyeong station, it was now the subway taking a long time to come.
 Even a mere 10-minute wait seemed so long when rushing.

 …to Gimyujeong Station,